A Beginner's Guide to Web 3.0: The Decentralized Internet

 The Transition from Web 2.0 to Web 3.0

-The transition from Web 2.0 to Web 3.0 marks a significant shift in how the internet is structured and how users interact with it.
+The transition from Web 2.0 to Web 3.0 marks a significant shift in how the Internet is structured and how users interact with it.
 Web 2.0 was centered around user-generated content and social media, while Web 3.0 is focused on decentralization and empowering users with greater control over their data.
 Web 3.0 also incorporates artificial intelligence and structured data (the semantic web) to create a more intelligent and interconnected web.
 The transition to Web 3.0 is ongoing and driven by a growing desire for greater privacy, security, and control online.

 Related Article: Everything You Need to Know About Metaverse